juancho11gm/juancho11gm.github.io/_posts/context-and-reducer.md

 ## What is useReducer

 The `useReducer` was introduced by the React team to manage state changes through predefined actions.
-It can handle complex state updates thorugh predictable opearations.
+It can handle complex state updates through predictable operations.
 Your application data flow will be easier to understand, and you only need to use React hooks.

 ```jsx